open-cogsci/osdoc/content/pages/tutorials/video.md

  width: 640
  height: 360
  caption: |
-  Using lists effectively in Python
+  Using lists effectively in Python.
+--%

+### Different ways to use objects and attributes

+%--
+video:
+ source: youtube
+ id: VidObjectsAttributes
+ videoid: EBlOpvOAbxc
+ width: 640
+ height: 360
+ caption: |
+  Different ways to use objects and attributes.
 --%

 [chris-longmore]: http://www.chrislongmore.co.uk/